tap349/tap349.github.io/_posts/2016-10-03-macos-configuration.md

   alternatively use `Andale Mono style`.

+  NOTE: to apply new downloaded font close all Vim windows.

 - patched regular `MonacoB`, `MonacoB2` or `Inconsolata LGC` font (copy one of them manually from dotfiles and patch with `fontpatcher` script unless it's already patched)